Catch Me if You Search: When Contextual Web Search Results Affect the Detection of Hallucinations: Method

 \subsection{Stimuli Generation}

 We utilized LLMs to generate responses to general-purpose questions, replicating a real-world scenario in which individuals pose questions to LLMs.
+To minimize potential confounding effects associated with query topics, we generated genuine and hallucinated responses for the same set of questions, instead of relying on naturally occuring hallucinations \citep{bender2021dangers, hamid2023chatgpt, Vaswani+2017}.
+This method, albeit limiting ecological validity, aligns with many established benchmarks that either manually inject nonfactual information \citep{das-etal-2022-diving, li-etal-2023-halueval} or rely on incorrect data or fabricated news to produce hallucinations \citep{rawte-etal-2023-troubling}.
+Additionally, prior research often defines hallucination as generated content that is nonsensical or unverifiable, without necessarily entailing intrinsic limitations of models or natural occurrence \citep{das-etal-2022-diving, huang2023survey, ji2023hallucinationsurvey, li-etal-2023-halueval, rawte-etal-2023-troubling, qi2024can}.

-To minimize potential confounding effects associated with query topics, we generated genuine and hallucinated responses for the same set of questions.
-We selected questions from the TruthfulQA benchmark \citep{lin-etal-2022-truthfulqa}, which comprises 817 questions across 38 diverse categories, such as health, law, finance, and politics.
+To generate hallucinations, we selected questions from the TruthfulQA benchmark \citep{lin-etal-2022-truthfulqa}, which comprises 817 questions across 38 diverse categories, such as health, law, finance, and politics.
 Focusing on neutrality and clarity, we chose the first 84 questions, excluding polarizing or obscure topics like politics, religion, superstition, and trivia.
 To further control for biases introduced by specific LLMs, we leveraged three state-of-the-art LLMs for response generation: GPT-4 by \cite{GPT-4}, Gemini 1.5 Pro by \cite{Gemini-1.5-Pro}, and Llama-3.1 by \cite{Llama-3.1} (during August 12-13, 2024).
+Each model contributed equally to genuine responses, minor hallucinations, and major hallucinations.
 We divided the 84 questions into groups of three and employed a Latin square design for response generation.
-Apart from genuine responses, we consider two distinct types of hallucinations: Minor: These responses subtly embed fabrications within genuine content, making them challenging to identify at a glance; and Major: These responses introduce substantial and overt fabrications into the genuine content.
 Examples are shown in Figure \ref{fig: responses}.
-While major hallucinations are often more conspicuous and therefore easier to detect, minor hallucinations present a more nuanced challenge for human evaluators.
-For the first question in each group, responses were generated as follows: genuine by GPT-4, minor hallucination by Gemini 1.5 Pro, and major hallucination by Llama-3.1.
-For the second and third questions, the assignment of models were as follows: (genuine: Llama-3.1, minor: GPT-4, major: Gemini 1.5 Pro) and (genuine: Gemini 1.5 Pro, minor: Llama-3.1, major: GPT-4), respectively.